brunnoguim/Personal-Portfolio/README.md

 Built from scratch using only html, css, js and gsap

-# Future Features

-- Mobile version for the interaction mini-game
-- Implement list style on the work section (currently only displays 1 project)
+#Changelog

+- Version 1.0
+Deployed the base version of the portolio

+- Version 1.1
+Changed the hit detection on the interaction mini-game needed to implement its responsiveness (mobile version still pending)